singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ### Setup InkPaper
 If you already have an InkPaper repository forked on GitHub and only wish to connect, start [here](#netlifystart) instead.
-On the other hand, if you have InkPaper running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead and finally, if you're completely new to InkPaper, simply continue this guide chronologically.
+On the other hand, if you have InkPaper running locally, but need some guidance getting it on GitHub, before you deploy to netlify, start [here](#githubstart) instead and finally, if you're completely new to InkPaper, simply continue this guide chronologically.

 #### 1. Download InkPaper
 The first thing you need to do is head over to [InkPapers webpage](http://www.inkpaper.io/) and download the installation package that fits with your operating system.